rory81/growing_funds/README.md

 - put the project in the peer-code-review slack group for a week put didn't get any comments.

 7. Tested the share button:
-- whatsapp
+- WhatsApp
 - email
-- gmail
+- Gmail
-- yahoomail
+- Yahoomail
-- facebook
+- Facebook
-- pinterest
+- Pinterest
 - if it prints out in the printer and how it comes out (projectdetail page)